codyaverett/memento/personal/blog/Learning Music in a different way.md

 ## Guitar tunings

+There are a few ways to list out all the notes.
+Both flat and sharp values are allowed, but it's simpler to use just one form or the other.

 Both flats and sharps

 | Fret \\ String | 1st (E) | 2nd (B) | 3rd (G) | 4th (D) | 5th (A) | 6th (E) |